WarnerMedia/artemis/backend/engine/plugins/README.md

 - timeout: Integer.
 If set, this is the amount of time, in seconds, to allow the plugin to run before exiting early with an error.
 - writable: Boolean.
 If true, the working volume is mounted as writable instead of read-only, allowing the plugin to make modifications to the contents.
 Default is false.
 - runner: (Optional) The method used to run the plugin.
 May be `core` (default) or `boxed`.
 See [Runners](#plugin-runners) below.
+- docker: Boolean.
+If true, the plugin retains the ability to access the docker socket, in order to run containers.
+Default is false.

 ```json
 {